 - A total running time of 2 hours and 30 minutes, including one intermission.

-- Blue delves into challenging themes related to racial injustices and includes an off-stage death resulting from police violence.
-It also includes profanity, the use of racial slurs, and other hate speech.
+- Content Advisory: Blue includes profanity, racial slurs, and an off-stage death resulting from police violence.
 Recommended for mature audiences.

 - Ticketholders are invited to Shades of Blue, free pre-opera talks by Lyric Unlimited Scholar-in-Residence Dr. Antonio C. Cuyler and special guests on Blue’s composition history and social context; the talks begin one hour before each performance on the main floor of the theater.
 The Shades of Blue discussion on December 1 will be hosted by WFMT program host LaRob K. Rafael and features Chicago Police Department Lieutenant Jermaine Harris.